meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

-# Filtering and sorting with chronological values
+# Filtering and sorting by date

 In this guide, you will learn about Meilisearch's approach to date and time values, how to prepare your dataset for indexing, and how to chronologically sort and filter search results.

 ## Preparing your documents

-To filter and sort search results based on chronological values, your documents must have a numeric field containing a UNIX timestamp.
+To filter and sort search results based on chronological values, your documents must have a numeric field containing a [UNIX timestamp](https://kb.narrative.io/what-is-unix-time).
 In this videogames dataset, the release year is formatted as a timestamp:

 ```json
 [